PUGX/badge-poser/README.md

 Badge-Poser
 ===========

-Use shields for you packagist.org repository, that shows many times your project has been downloaded from Packagist.org or it’s latest stable version.
+Use shields for you packagist.org repository, that shows how many times your project has been downloaded from Packagist.org or its latest stable version.

 is still in ALPHA and if you use it the domain will probably change.